-The Startup Class (aka, ENTP 1010) is a fourteen week ( Well more like 12 - 13 weeks due to Covid -19 related guidelines) course-plus-experience designed to provide students with not only the basic tools and vocabulary of new ventures, but also a sense of the challenges encountered across the lifecycle of a new venture—from idea to exit, including failure.
-The course, by way of online (Zoom) case discussions and mentored workshops introduce students to a broad range of issues faced by founders and funders of both for-profit and non-profit ventures.
+The Startup Class (aka, ENTP 1010) is a fourteen week course-plus-experience designed to provide students with not only the basic tools and vocabulary of new ventures, but also a sense of the challenges encountered across the lifecycle of a new venture—from idea to exit, including failure.
+The course, by way of online (Zoom) case discussions, guest speakers, and mentored workshops introduce students to a broad range of issues faced by founders and funders of both for-profit and non-profit ventures.

 The Startup class is open to first- and second-year students at U.Va., regardless of major or School.
 Registration by other UVA students is only by way of instructor permission and space permitting.
 The course also provides an introduction to and is required before applying to the Entrepreneurship Minor at U.Va.